rishavchanda/Trackify/README.md

 For any questions or inquiries, please reach out to the development team at [rishavchanda0@gmail.com]

-Enjoy using Taskify and stay productive!
+Enjoy using Trackify and stay productive!